helyOSFramework/helyos-documentation/docs/source/6-applications-in-yard-automation/security-remarks.rst

 **Target:** helyOS core & Agents

-To prevent imposter agents from using stolen credentials, you can activate RabbitMQ's **verify_peer** feature to ensure authenticated and secure communication between agents and the helyOS core.
+To prevent imposter agents from using stolen credentials, you can activate RabbitMQ's **verify_peer** feature to ensure that the agent identity is authenticated by the RabbitMQ server.

 However, once verify_peer is enabled, certificates must be created for each one of the agent, and the certificate authority file for each agent must be loaded into the RabbitMQ server.